-A low-radiation technology
+A low-radiation technology:

-The EOS technology is in line with the medical community's awareness of the need to limit radiation doses.
+EOS technology fits well into the medical community's awareness of the need to limit radiation doses.
 The ALARA principle (As Low As Reasonably Achievable), which is part of the radiation protection standards established in the Euratom EU directives, the "image gently" recommendation in the USA and the EuroSafe campaign in Europe are three illustrations of this awareness.